 That fascination didn't fade in the new millennium.
 At the dawn of the 2000s, the Beatles released 1, a compilation of the 27 number one singles the group charted in the United Kingdom and United States.
 1 was a runaway success, topping the charts around the world.
 It remained at number one for several weeks in the U.K. and U.S. (nine and eight, respectively), and continued to be a strong catalog item for years.
 By the end of the 2000s, it had sold over 31 million copies worldwide, making it the biggest album of the decade.

 George Harrison died of lung cancer on November 29, 2001, leaving Paul McCartney and Ringo Starr as the only surviving Beatles.
 The first Beatles project to arrive after Harrison's death was 2003's Let It Be...
 Naked, a revision of the original 1970 album that stripped away Phil Spector's string arrangements and shuffled the track order.
 Next up was LOVE, a collaboration with the Cirque du Soleil dance troupe.
 The stage revue, based in Las Vegas, was accompanied by an ambitious remix album produced by George Martin and his son Giles; the soundtrack was another significant international success, going double platinum in several countries, including the U.S. and U.K. In 2009, the Beatles reissued their original catalog in new remastered editions, highlighted by two separate box sets containing their complete works in stereo and in mono (although the latter did not contain their last two studio albums); in 2012, the stereo remasters were released on vinyl.
-In 2010, the Beatles catalog made its digital debut through iTunes.
+In 2010, the Beatles catalog made its digital debut.
 In 2013, the Beatles released the long-awaited second volume of BBC recordings, On Air: Live at the BBC, Vol. 2.
-Not long afterward, a digital-only The Beatles Bootleg Recordings 1963 -- a collection of unreleased material from 1963, including studio outtakes and BBC performances -- appeared and, not long after that, all of the group's American Capitol albums from the '60s were released as the 2014 box set The U.S. Albums. ~ Richie Unterberger, Rovi
+Not long afterward, the digital-only The Beatles Bootleg Recordings 1963 presented unreleased material from 1963, including studio outtakes and BBC performances.
+In 2014, all of the group's American Capitol albums from the '60s were released as the box set The U.S. Albums. ~ Richie Unterberger